canida-software/terraform-ecs-fargate-spot-quickstart/README.md

 You can create a second ECS service to host another app.
 The load balancer costs ~20$ per month, therefore I recommend to share the load balancer between the apps.

 ### Database Access
-I recommend to use a managed database database created by RDS.
+I recommend to use a managed database created by RDS.
 You can just configure the database url via an environment variable.

 ### Remote Backend
 Remote backends enable you to store the Terraform state remotely instead of using this repository.
 This is useful because the state may contain secrets for example for your RDS database (in our case it doesn't).
 Additionally, you don't have to push your state which prevents inconsistencies for example if you forget to push the state and your colleague modifies the project.